TopTenAIAgents.co.uk Logo TopTenAIAgents

 Actually Getting Things Done

-• Handling transactions: Processing refunds, cancelling subscriptions, updating account details, rescheduling appointments—all through API connections to your backend systems
+• Transactional resolution: Processing refunds, cancelling subscriptions, updating account details, rescheduling appointments - all through direct API connections to your backend systems

-• Reaching out first: If a payment fails or a delivery's delayed, the AI can message customers before they even complain
+• Proactive outreach: If a payment fails or a delivery is delayed, the AI contacts customers before they contact you

 UK-Specific Considerations